How Is Doctor D’s Similar To and Different From Kombucha?

 Species Streptococcus: Lactis

-I’m allergic to dairy.
-Is Doctor D’s a good alternative?
+I’m Allergic to Dairy.
+Is Doctor D’s a Good Alternative?

 Yes!
 Doctor D’s contains no dairy.

-Does Doctor D’s contain gluten?
+Does Doctor D’s Contain Gluten?

-No, Doctor D’s is gluten-free..
+No, Doctor D’s is gluten-free.

-If Doctor D’s is a fermented beverage. does it contain alcohol?
-And if so. how much?
+If Doctor D’s is a Fermented Beverage, Does it Contain Alcohol?
+And if so, How Much?

 As with all cultured and fermented foods, a small amount of naturally occurring alcohol is typically present in the finished product.
 Although the amount will vary slightly from batch to batch, the amount is quite small (significantly less than 0.5%).
-There is simply is not enough alcohol to result in an intoxicating drink.
+There simply is not enough alcohol to result in an intoxicating drink.

 Yes!
-Unfortunately, many people do not like the taste of fermented foods and beverages.
-Doctor D’s Live Probiotic Soda is the solution.
-With Doctor D’s, “soda” is no longer a bad word, and we can say, “Finally, a probiotic drink that tastes great!”
+Many people do not like the taste of fermented foods and beverages.
+Doctor D’s is the solution.
+Finally, a probiotic drink that tastes great!